We seek students who want to earn a doctorate while contributing to world-leading research in areas such as:

 - A two-page motivational letter wherein you 1) explain why you want to earn a Ph.D. at the IMPRS-IS and 2) describe research areas and/or particular projects that interest you.

 - The names and email addresses for three individuals who can provide reference letters; we are particularly eager to hear from your past and current research advisors.
+Please ask your referees to submit their reference letters within the application deadline.

 - TOEFL scores or other evidence of English proficiency for individuals who are not native speakers (such as having studied/worked in an English speaking environment, having written a thesis/paper in English etc.)